bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="4.0in" height="2.5053969816272965in"} -->

-Like in the e-commerce example that you learned about earlier.
+<p>Like in the e-commerce example that you learned about earlier.</p>

-Recall that this component is ultimately converted to a DOM fragment and placed into the existing DOM as a child of the HTML div element with an ID of roots.
+<p>Recall that this component is ultimately converted to a DOM fragment and
+placed into the existing DOM as a child of the HTML div element with an ID of roots.</p>

-This div element is then rendered to the browser.
+<p>This div element is then rendered to the browser.</p>

-If you analyze the app component, you'll notice that it looks very similar to a JavaScript function with some HTML code inside.
+<p>If you analyze the app component, you'll notice that it looks very
+similar to a JavaScript function with some HTML code inside.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-h. function app in app.js (40) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->